-In your current publishing workflow, how many days does it take for an article to go from final acceptance to publication?
+In your current publishing production workflow, how many days does it take for an article to go from final acceptance to publication?
 We polled attendees during a recent webinar with Public Library of Science (PLOS) and the results weren’t that surprising: nearly 80% of respondents said it takes their organization upwards of 10 days.

-Today, PLOS ONE articles take as little as four days to move through the production process, a significant decrease from the previous turnaround time of more than 28 days.
+Today, PLOS ONE articles take as little as four days to move through the production workflow, a significant decrease from the previous turnaround time of more than 28 days.
 We invited PLOS Digital Services Director, Helen Atkins, to share how PLOS was able to revamp its production systems and achieve some remarkable benchmarks in a recent webinar.
 For those of you who missed it, here are a few of the key takeaways:

-1. Reimagining production delivers outstanding results
+1. Reimagining production workflows delivers outstanding results

 The PLOS team began their transformation by opening themselves to innovative, outside-the-box ideas, adopting XML-first methodologies, re-evaluating vendors, and streamlining its production workflows.
 While change can be overwhelming, it’s worth the challenge.
 PLOS’s results speak for themselves: